OpenEvalProject/evals/manuscripts/elife-81002/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/001w7jn25 Department of Biochemistry, Charité Universitätsmedizin Berlin Germany
+1. Department of Biochemistry, Charité Universitätsmedizin Berlin Germany ([ROR:001w7jn25](https://ror.org/001w7jn25))
-2. https://ror.org/04tnbqb63 The Molecular Biology of Metabolism Laboratory, The Francis Crick Institute London United Kingdom
+2. The Molecular Biology of Metabolism Laboratory, The Francis Crick Institute London United Kingdom ([ROR:04tnbqb63](https://ror.org/04tnbqb63))
-3. https://ror.org/013meh722 Department of Biochemistry and Cambridge Systems Biology Center, University of Cambridge Cambridge United Kingdom
+3. Department of Biochemistry and Cambridge Systems Biology Center, University of Cambridge Cambridge United Kingdom ([ROR:013meh722](https://ror.org/013meh722))
-4. https://ror.org/05cy4wa09 Wellcome Trust Sanger Institute, Wellcome Trust Genome Campus Hinxton United Kingdom
+4. Wellcome Trust Sanger Institute, Wellcome Trust Genome Campus Hinxton United Kingdom ([ROR:05cy4wa09](https://ror.org/05cy4wa09))
-5. https://ror.org/001w7jn25 Core Facility-High Throughput Mass Spectrometry, Charité Universitätsmedizin Berlin Germany
+5. Core Facility-High Throughput Mass Spectrometry, Charité Universitätsmedizin Berlin Germany ([ROR:001w7jn25](https://ror.org/001w7jn25))

 † Corresponding author

 ## Abstract

 Interpreting the function and metabolism of enzymatic DNA modifications requires both position-specific and global quantities.
 Sequencing-based techniques that deliver the former have become broadly accessible, but analytical methods for the global quantification of DNA modifications have thus far been applied mostly to individual problems.
 We established a mass spectrometric method for the sensitive and accurate quantification of multiple enzymatic DNA modifications.
 Then, we isolated DNA from 124 archean, bacterial, fungal, plant, and mammalian species, and several tissues and created a resource of global DNA modification quantities.
 Our dataset provides insights into the general nature of enzymatic DNA modifications, reveals unique biological cases, and provides complementary quantitative information to normalize and assess the accuracy of sequencing-based detection of DNA modifications.
 We report that only three of the studied DNA modifications, methylcytosine (5mdC), methyladenine (N6mdA) and hydroxymethylcytosine (5hmdC), were detected above a picomolar detection limit across species, and dominated in higher eukaryotes (5mdC), in bacteria (N6mdA), or the vertebrate central nervous systems (5hmdC).
-All three modifications were detected simultaneously in only one of the tested species, Raphanus sativus .
+All three modifications were detected simultaneously in only one of the tested species, Raphanus sativus.
 In contrast, these modifications were either absent or detected only at trace quantities, across all yeasts and insect genomes studied.
 Further, we reveal interesting biological cases.
-For instance, in Allium cepa , Helianthus annuus , or Andropogon gerardi , more than 35% of cytosines were methylated.
+For instance, in Allium cepa, Helianthus annuus, or Andropogon gerardi, more than 35% of cytosines were methylated.
 Additionally, next to the mammlian CNS, 5hmdC was also detected in plants like Lepidium sativum and was found on 8% of cytosines in the Garra barreimiae brain samples.
 Thus, identifying unexpected levels of DNA modifications in several wild species, our resource underscores the need to address biological diversity for studying DNA modifications.

 ## Introduction